-There will be eight individual events with a male and female event for each recognised classification (BC1, BC2, BC3, and BC4).
+There are eight individual events with a male and female event for each recognised classification (BC1, BC2, BC3, and BC4).
+Athletes must be classified in the corresponding sport class to compete each side in all divisions to the Court.
+During the End the coach/coaching assistant must sit in the designated area at the end of the court.

 In the Individual events, a match consists of four (4) ends.
 Each athlete initiates two ends with control of the Jack alternating between athletes.
-Each athlete has six (6) coloured balls.
+Each athlete has six (6) coloured balls and must enter the call room with no more than 6 red and 6 blue balls, plus 1 jack ball.
 The Side throwing red balls will occupy throwing box 3, and the Side throwing blue balls will occupy throwing box 4.

 BC1 athletes and BC4 foot players have a Sport Assistant to help them on court.
 BC3 athletes have a Ramp Operator to assist them.
-Also, one Coaching Assistant (CA) or one Coach may accompany each side in all divisions to the Court.
-The coach/assistant must sit beside the score table.
+Also, one Coach or Coaching Assistant may accompany